 What is your favourite Sunday brunch dish?

-Sauté True North Nomad until soft – enter your email address top left, bottom right or bottom centre of this post and click “Follow” and never miss an impassioned tale again!
+Sauté True North Nomad until soft – enter your email address and click “follow” bottom right and never miss an impassioned tale again!